grafana/grafana-operator/documentation/deploy_grafana.md

 * *config*: The properties used to generate `grafana.ini`.
 All properties defined in the [official documentation](https://grafana.com/docs/installation/configuration/) are supported although some of them are not allowed to be overridden (path configuration).
 See `deploy/examples/Grafana.yaml` for an example.
 * *ingress*: Allows configuring the Ingress / Route resource (see [here](#configuring-the-ingress-or-route)).
 * *service*: Allows configuring the Service resource (see [here](#configuring-the-service)).
+* *initialReplicas*: Allows scaling the number of Grafana pods to the specified replicas.

 The other accepted properties are `logLevel`, `adminUser`, `adminPassword`, `basicAuth`, `disableLoginForm`, `disableSignoutMenu` and `anonymous`.
 They are supported for legacy reasons, but new instances should use the `config` field.
 If a value is set in `config` then it will override the legacy field.